General Guide: How to Dress Baby for Winter

 Feet

-At 8 months old, baby Evangeline wasn’t walking yet.
-So we didn’t put much thought in getting a good pair of walking shoes.
+At 8 months old, baby EG wasn’t walking yet.
+So we didn’t put much thought into getting a good pair of walking shoes.
 Micro Fleece Pull-On Booties looked like a pair of well-insulated footwear for her.

 However, the booties slipped off easily as her feet shuffled around at times.
 Moreover, her feet felt cold when we removed them as we stepped indoors.
-We should have wear wore wool socks on her for better protection.
+We should have worn wool socks on her for better protection.

 We are going to head to another cold country end of this year.
-So will update again on how it’s like to wear a 1+ year old toddler who’s already walking.
+So I will update again on what it’s like to wear a 1+ year old toddler who’s already walking.

-That’s how we wore our 8 months old infant for winter.
+That’s how we wore our 8-month-old infant for winter.
 Do you have other suggestions or questions?
 Let me know in the comments below. :)

 Happy travelling!